TrustworthyComputing/csaw_esc_2021/challenge_description.md

 ### Final Phase

-Details to be released at a later time.
+Details will be released after the end of qualification phase.

 ### Timed-Attack Phase

-Details to be released at a later time.
+Details will be released before the ESC 2021 finals.

-## Evaluation and Grading Policies
+## Additional Information

- **Note that use of software tools requiring a paid license or a demo license of a non-free tool is not allowed**.
+ *Note that use of software tools requiring a paid license or a demo license of a non-free tool is not allowed*.

 You can refer to the [deliverables section](logistics.md#deliverables) for more details on the qualification and final phase deliverables.